Boumlik-Brahim/CPP-Module-09/README.md

 ![screenshot](/assets/mapinit.png)

+### Reverse Polish Notation:

+Reverse Polish notation (RPN) is a method for conveying mathematical expressions without the use of separators such as brackets and parentheses.
+In this notation, the operators follow their operands, hence removing the need for brackets to define evaluation priority.
+The operation is read from left to right but execution is done every time an operator is reached, and always using the last two numbers as the operands.
+This notation is suited for computers and calculators since there are fewer characters to track and fewer operations to execute.

 ### stack:

 In C++, a stack is a container adapter that provides a LIFO (Last-In-First-Out) data structure.
 It can be thought of as a stack of plates where the last plate added to the stack is the first one to be removed.